shangwei5/VIDUE/README.md

 ### 2) Testing
+For testing the GoPro dataset ($\times$ 8 interpolation and deblurring):
 ```
 python inference_vidue_worsu.py --default_data GOPRO --m 5(or 7) --n 3(or 1)
 ```
 Please change `args.data_path` according to `m` and `n`.
 The results on GoPro ($\times$ 8 interpolation and deblurring) are also available at [BaiduYun](https://pan.baidu.com/s/19_og-5tDZ3Bccp2gQTzEPg?pwd=k1fp).

+For testing the Adobe dataset ($\times$ 8 interpolation and deblurring):
 ```
 python inference_vidue_worsu.py --default_data Adobe --m 5(or 7) --n 3(or 1)
 ```
 The results on Adobe ($\times$ 8 interpolation and deblurring) are also available at [BaiduYun](https://pan.baidu.com/s/1ko399DgXUYG5xa_bykwJ2A?pwd=gqug)

+For testing the GoPro dataset ($\times$ 16 interpolation and deblurring):
 ```
 python inference_vidue_worsu_16x.py --default_data GOPRO --m 9(or 11,13,15) --n 7(or 5,3,1)
 ```
 The results on GoPro ($\times$ 16 interpolation and deblurring) are also available at [BaiduYun](https://pan.baidu.com/s/1efzyoyDSWWPlEm_bCTfhGw?pwd=fyhu)

+For testing the real world dataset:
 ```
 python inference_vidue_worsu_real.py
 ```
-Change `args.model_path` to our pre-trained models or you can finetune on your dataset for testing real-world data.
+Change `args.model_path` to the path of our pre-trained models or you can finetune on your own dataset for testing real-world data.

 ### 3) Training
 1.Training exposure-aware feature extractor: